umnilab/METS-R_SIM/README.md

         - `taxiZone` : taxi zone number
     - `public void RefreshResult()` : Use this function to repopulate the prediction result from the `.csv` file.
 This is useful if you want to update the demand prediction while the simulator is also running.

-### 2.3.3 Advanced options: utilize dynamic bus scheduling planning with gurobi license
+### 2.3.3 Utilize dynamic bus scheduling planning with gurobi license

 1 It should be noted that the bus scheduling module in the HPC part utilizes the gurobi package to solve the optimization problem.
 If users want to use the bus scheduling module, users need to install the packages of gurobi provided [here](https://www.gurobi.com/documentation/9.5/quickstart_mac/cs_python_installation_opt.html) and lapsolver provided [here](https://pypi.org/project/lapsolver/).